Code-Institute-Submissions/The-Builders-Shed-Milestone-1/README.md

 Move image carousel to services page.

 Contact page:
-Text area to send a message.
+Text area to send a message. - done

 A about page: More on who we are and how we've grown.
 Donations?